forsbergsskola-se/201-algorithms-and-datastructures-Jacob-Roming/README.md

 # **To open the pathfinding asignment, open the "Pathfinding" folder in unity**
 If youve followed Marcs loom on how to make a pathfinding visualisation in unity (and I know you have) you know how to run the path finding algorithm
-Theyre named "multiplayer" and "random multiplayer"
+Theyre named "multiplayer" and "random multiplayer" in the editor.